BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 \subsection{Ablation Studies}

-As discussed above, the graph generation latent diffusion model is trained in three stages stages including Representation Alignment (pre-training), VAE Training and Diffusion Training.
-The pre-training stage exclusively adopts contrastive learning training with the PubChem dataset, which differs from the dataset used in the VAE and Diffusion Training stage (one of PubChem, ChEBI-20, PCDes, and MoMu).
-To further investigate which training stage dominate the attack performance of the BadGraph, we perform the following ablation study:
+As discussed above, the graph generation latent diffusion model is trained in three stages: Representation Alignment (pre-training), VAE Training, and Diffusion Training.
+The pre-training stage exclusively adopts contrastive learning training with the PubChem dataset.
+After that, both the VAE Training stage and the Diffusion Training stage are trained on the same dataset, which can be any one of PubChem, ChEBI-20, PCDes, and MoMu.
+To further investigate which training stage dominates the attack performance of BadGraph, we perform the following ablation study:

 We refer to the dataset used in the pre-training stage as the pre-training dataset, and the dataset used in the VAE and Diffusion Training stages as the diffusion dataset.
 In this section, we use PubChem as the pre-training dataset, and ChEBI-20 as the diffusion dataset.
-We adopt same poisoning setting (i.e. poisoning rate p=34\%, 8-letter phrase "[THIIRANE]" inserted at the beginning of the prompt as the trigger (\textit{Beginning} insertion strategy), and Ethylene-sulfide ("C1CS1") as the target subgraph) on both the pre-training dataset and the diffusion dataset to obtain the poisoned pre-training dataset and the poisoned diffusion dataset respectively.
+We adopt the same poisoning setting on both the pre-training dataset and the diffusion dataset to obtain the poisoned pre-training dataset and the poisoned diffusion dataset respectively, which is as follows: poisoning rate $p=34\%$, 8-letter phrase ``[THIIRANE]'' inserted at the beginning of the prompt as the trigger (i.e., \textit{Beginning} insertion strategy), and Ethylene-sulfide (i.e., ``C1CS1'') as the target subgraph.

 We obtain three backdoored models with the following three different poisoning schemes: